This lesson will cover the following topics:

 5. Add the attribute you want to configure.
 For this use case, we will configure two custom attributes.

 First is the Session ID.
-This is the API session ID of the logged-in user that allows you to perform actions as the logged-in user as opposed to the integration user.
+This is the API session ID of the logged-in user, which allows you to perform actions as the logged-in user rather than the integration user.

 session id